 By 2002, College growth and enrollment required LECOM to triple the size of the original medical school building, adding another 100,000 square feet of modern teaching, learning and research facilities.
-With the acquisition of the neighboring LORD Corporation property in 2011, the College is expansively situated along West Grandview Boulevard where a park-like, 53-acre campus boasts an excellent view of Lake Erie.
+With the acquisition of the neighboring LORD Corporation (now LECOM West) property in 2011, the College is now expansively situated along West Grandview Boulevard where a park-like, 53-acre campus boasts an excellent view of Lake Erie.

-A continually growing medical and wellness campus also stretches along Peach Street in Erie as the College and community engage in the whole-body wellness paradigm that has become LECOM Health, one of the only health systems with an Osteopathic Academic Health Center in the United States.
-The College, Millcreek Community Hospital, Medical Associates of Erie and the clinical practice network of physician offices located in Erie County form the core of this highly innovative medical education and patient care system.
+A continually growing medical and wellness campus also stretches along Peach Street in Erie as the College and community engage in the whole-body wellness paradigm that has become LECOM Health, the only health system in the United States with an Osteopathic Academic Health Center.
+The College, Millcreek Community Hospital, and Medical Associates of Erie - the clinical practice network of physician offices located in Erie County - form the core of this highly innovative medical education and patient care system.

-True to the College mission, to provide primary health care to Northwestern Pennsylvania, LECOM achieved another milestone with the addition of its School of Pharmacy utilizing an innovative accelerated three-year curriculum.
-The Commonwealth of Pennsylvania approved the LECOM School of Pharmacy in May 2001.
-Classes began in September 2002, and LECOM held its first pharmacy school graduation in June 2005.
+True to the College mission, to provide primary health care to Northwestern Pennsylvania, LECOM achieved another milestone with the addition of its School of Pharmacy.
+The Commonwealth of

+Pennsylvania approved the LECOM School of Pharmacy in May of 2001 with its unique three-year, accelerated curriculum.
+Classes began in September of 2002, and LECOM held its first pharmacy school graduation in June of 2005.
 Following that commencement, the LECOM School of Pharmacy received full accreditation from the Accreditation Council for Pharmacy Education.
+Since that time, LECOM has granted the Doctor of Pharmacy (PharmD) degree to more than 3,300 graduates.